Type.GetType Method (String, Func(Of AssemblyName, Assembly), Func(Of Assembly, String, Boolean, Type), Boolean, Boolean)

 The typeResolver method receives three arguments:

 The assembly to search or null if typeName does not contain an assembly name.

 The simple name of the type.
 In the case of a nested type, this is the outermost containing type.
 In the case of a generic type, this is the simple name of the generic type.

 A Boolean value that is true if the case of type names is to be ignored.

 The implementation determines the way these arguments are used.
-The typeResolver method should return Nothing if it cannot resolve the type.
-If typeResolver returns Nothing and throwOnError is true, this overload of GetType throws a TypeLoadException.
+The typeResolver method should return null if it cannot resolve the type.
+If typeResolver returns null and throwOnError is true, this overload of GetType throws a TypeLoadException.

 The effects of different type resolution options are displayed as a table in the Mixed Name Resolution section, for simple and assembly-qualified type names.

 If typeName is a nested type, only the name of the outermost containing type is passed to typeResolver.
 When typeResolver returns this type, the GetNestedType method is called recursively until the innermost nested type has been resolved.